Should You Use an Open Source CMS for Your Website?

 So you want a new website and you need to choose a content management system (CMS)—a software platform that lets you easily manage and run your website.
-You’ve heard a lot about choosing an “open-source” CMS, but what does that even mean, and why should you care?
+You’ve heard a lot about choosing an “open-source” CMS, but what does that even mean?

-About 75% of websites that use a CMS are built on an open source platform such as WordPress, Joomla or Drupal.
-WordPress is by far the most popular open source CMS—it has 59% CMS market share, powers 27% of the entire internet, and is used by websites including The New York Times, The Walt Disney Company, and Sony.
-WordPress offers more than 48,000 free plugins, over 1,000 free themes, and is available in 65 languages.
+WordPress is by far the most popular open source CMS—WordPress has 65% CMS market share, powers 43% of the entire internet, and is used by websites including The New York Times, The Walt Disney Company, and Sony.

 Drupal is a more complex and powerful option that offers almost unlimited customization, but requires more advanced technical knowledge to build and maintain.
-Many government sites run on Drupal, Including the government of Australia, the city of Los Angeles, and The White House.
+Organizations that use Drupal for their websites include Tesla, the NCAA, and NASA.

 Regardless which system you choose, using an open source CMS has both positives and negatives.